zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 On a technical level, layout consists of a multitude of algorithms and optimizations:

-* analysis of the relational structure (loops, multi-edge occurence...)
+* analysis of the relational structure (loops, multi-edge occurrence...)
 * connectedness of the diagram and the splitting into disconnected components
 * crossings of connections
 * bends and length of links